chillibasket/processing-grapher/README.md

 1. (20th July 2020) Version 1.5
 	1. Streamlined the Serial devices connection process by adding COM port and Baud rate options into sub menus on the right-hand sidebar (instead of blocking pop-ups).
 	1. Removed the duplicate serial connection code from the "Live Graph" tab, so that future improvements to the serial connection process will be easier.
+	1. Added loading screen on start-up.
+	1. CTRL+ and CTRL- keyboard combinations can be used to increase and decrease the UI scaling factor.
 1. (19th July 2020) Version 1.4
 	1. Added scrolling support to the right-hand menu bar using the mouse scroll wheel or up/down arrow keys.
 This solves the issue where menu items could be hidden when the window size is too small.
 	1. Finished updating all code function commenting to a more consistent Doxygen-style format.